contao/docs-archive/cookbook/en/template-variables/Using-the-right-template-variables.md

 # Using the right template variables

-When you've found template variables, but don't know how to use them, here are some useful examples.
+Here are some useful examples for using template variables.

 ### Template variables for displaying embedded images